KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LOLESPORTS-SCHEDULES by xadamxk](https://github.com/xadamxk/MMM-LOLESPORTS-SCHEDULES)

 1. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-LOLESPORTS-STANDINGS by xadamxk](https://github.com/xadamxk/MMM-LOLESPORTS-STANDINGS)

 1. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Looko2-aq by marska](https://github.com/marska/MMM-Looko2-aq)